home-assistant/cli/README.md

 ## Description

-Commandline interface to facilitate interaction with Home Assistant
+Command line interface to facilitate interaction with the Home Assistant Supervisor.

 ## Usage